Recommendations & Conclusions

 Defra should work with the Food Standards Agency and Food Standards Scotland to design a strategy to reduce demand for illegally imported products.
 Defra must further consider how to engage with Eastern European communities in Great Britain to raise awareness of animal disease risks and controls.
 (Recommendation, Paragraph 30) Inter-agency …

-Government response.
 The government acknowledges the importance of reducing demand for illegally imported products but states demand-side factors are not fully understood, prioritizing other immediate issues.
-They mention past and ongoing communication campaigns related to import restrictions, but do not commit to …
+They mention past and ongoing communication campaigns related to import restrictions, but do not commit to designing a new specific strategy …

 10